 With Scope 3 representing over 95% of our total emissions, it's critically important that we actively collaborate with suppliers and customers to develop solutions.
-These efforts aim to mitigate our impact, achieve meaningful progress toward our Scope 3 reduction target, and empower our upstream and downstream value chain to reduce direct emissions.
+These efforts aim to mitigate our impa achieve meaningful progress toward our Scope 3 reduction target, and empower our upstream and downstream value chain to reduce direct emissions.

-In FY24, we launched a supplier engagement initiative to more accurately account for our Scope 3 emissions.
-We reached out to suppliers that represented close to 90% of our total expenditures for FY22, and asked them to enter their emissions data into the CDP platform, a global disclosure system used by companies, investors, and other stakeholders to calculate and manage environmental impacts.
-Our 54% response rate was well above the average response rate in CDP's Supply Chain Program.
-Equipped with documented supplier emissions data, we conducted focused supplier engagements to review their activities and management processes and to refine our Scope 3 baseline calculation.
-The information collected through CDP contributed to shaping the foundation of the new comprehensive sustainability supplier program to be launched in FY25.
+In FY24, we launched a supplier engagement initiative to more accurately account for our Scope 3 Moving forward, we plan to engage with more of our component suppliers that are part of the emissions.
+We reached out to suppliers that represented close to 90% of our total expenditures for FY22, product manufacturing process, where we will have the opportunity to collaborate and scale and asked them to enter their emissions data into the CDP platform, a global disclosure system used our impact.
+We plan to measure and disclose additional Scope 3 emissions categories, and will by companies, investors, and other stakeholders to calculate and manage environmental impacts.
+Our transition from measurement to actionable progress, challenging our suppliers to set impactful 54% response rate was well above the average response rate in CDP's Supply Chain Program.
+Equipped emissions reduction goals. with documented supplier emissions data, we conducted focused supplier engagements to review their Our downstream value chain-product use by our customers-makes up the majority of our Scope activities and management processes and to refine our Scope 3 baseline calculation.
+The information 3 emissions; our efforts to integrate sustainability into our products and services are described in collected through CDP contributed to shaping the foundation of the new comprehensive sustainability this report's Products section. supplier program to be launched in FY25.